mbats/mbats.github.io/_posts/2022-02-04-happy-new-year.markdown

 </blockquote>
 <figcaption>—Boney M., <cite><a href="https://youtu.be/EIbuf0iZKq8">Calendar song</a></cite></figcaption>
 </figure>
-Since two years now, we are working hard on [Sirius Web in the open](http://melb.enix.org/2020/10/13/sirius-web/).
+For two years now, we have been working hard on [Sirius Web in the open](http://melb.enix.org/2020/10/13/sirius-web/).
 Since the last 2021.12.0 version, Sirius Web released its first stable version.
-Since that point, we will take care about not breaking (too much) APIs for our [Sirius Components](https://github.com/eclipse-sirius/sirius-components) consumers.
+Since that point, we will take care not to break (too much) APIs for our [Sirius Components](https://github.com/eclipse-sirius/sirius-components) consumers.
 We decided to [switch from semantic versioning to calendar versioning](https://github.com/eclipse-sirius/sirius-components/blob/master/doc/adrs/034_switch_from_semver_to_calver.adoc) to reflect the maturity of the project.
-We will keep our development cycle with six weeks of work and two weeks for various minor improvements for each releases.
+We will keep our development cycle with six weeks of work and two weeks for various minor improvements for each release.
 Once a stable release "YEAR.MONTH.0" is done, we will start working on the next one "YEAR.MONTH+2.0".
 During the preparation of the next release, we will improve the current branch to prepare for that release.
 As a result, we will have multiple intermediate releases with a YEAR.MONTH.1, YEAR.MONTH.2...
 YEAR.MONTH.42, etc. Those releases should be considered as milestones for the next stable one.

 The changes made are tracked in the [CHANGELOG](https://github.com/eclipse-sirius/sirius-components/blob/master/CHANGELOG.adoc) where you can find a fine grain list of all the API breaks, new features, bug fixes and various improvements.